Getting Started With Ambisonics (Tutorial)

 - Download your aXPanner and aXMonitor from the download section of this website or the order confirmation email.

-- Unzip the files and put the plugins somewhere in Reaper’s plugin search path.
+- Unzip the files and run the installer.
+The plugins are installed in the VST3 system folders.

 - Start a new Reaper project.